jenkinsci/lockable-resources-plugin/PULL_REQUEST_TEMPLATE.md

 ### Localizations

 <!-- Comment:
-To translate this plugin are used awesome tool named Crowdin.
-At the moment there are limited users permitted to use it.
+To translate this plugin we used an awesome tool named [Crowdin](https://crowdin.jenkins.io/lockable-resources-plugin).
+At the moment there is a limited number of users allowed to validate the proposed translations, but anybody having a Crowdin account (created in a heartbeat) can participate in the translation effort.
-Be sure any localizations are moved ot *.properties files.
+Be sure any localization files are moved to *.properties files.
 Please describe here which language has been translated by you.
-English text's are mandatory
+English text's are mandatory for new entries.
 -->

 - [ ] English